Kalmyk name

-Double names were also quite well spread among the Kalmyks (in the Yandyko-Mochazhny, Khosheytsky and Erketenevsky uluses) - Sanzh-Garya (in the Khosheutsky Kalmyk ulus Sants-Ara), Erdny-Khal, Tzeren-Dorts.
+Double names were also quite well spread among the Kalmyks (in the Yandyko-Mochazhny, Khosheytsky and Erketenevsky uluses) - Bayken, Tauman, Sanji-Garya (in the Khosheutsky Kalmyk ulus Sanji-Ara), Erdne-Khal, Tseren-Dorji.
 Today, double names are reserved for patronymics.
 Another Kalmyk custom was that of the khadm (name taboo), required by a new wife.
-When entering her husband's family, she would create a new name, by distorting his parents' names, instead of Badm -Yadm, instead of Dorts - Yerts.
+When entering her husband's family, she would create a new name by distorting his parents' names, e.g. Yadam instead of Badam, Yerj instead of Dorj.

-After the introduction of the Russian administration (in the 16th century), Kalmyks received family names, derived from that of the father, like - Erdnyev (from Erdny), Badmaev (from Badma), Kichikov (from Kichik).
-If a Kalmyk was called Nema, his surname would be Dordzhyev, from his father's name Dorts but Nema's children's surnames would be Nemaev.
+After the introduction of the Russian administration (in the 16th century), Kalmyks received family names, derived from that of the father, like - Erdniev (from Erdny), Badmaev (from Badma), Kichikov (from Kichik).
+If a Kalmyk was called Nema, his surname would be Dordjiev, from his father's name Dorji but Nema's children's surnames would be Nemaev.
 Gradually, the family name became hereditary and a patronymic was added, derived from the father's name.